ICAMS/grace-tensorpotential/README.md

-# GRACE - GRaph Atomic Clister Expansion
+# GRACE - GRaph Atomic Cluster Expansion

 Project GRACEmaker is a heavily modified and in large parts rewritten version of the PACEmaker software geared towards support for multi-component materials and graph architectures.